Careers at Mines

-All academic and research faculty are employees of the school and are governed by Colorado School of Mines policies and procedures.
+All academic, research and library faculty are employees of the school and are governed by Colorado School of Mines policies and procedures.
 State residency is not a requirement for application.
 Academic appointments can be tenure or non-tenure track and involve teaching, scholarship and professional service.
 Research appointments are non-tenured with primary responsibilities that include obtaining research funding, performing research and assisting the direction of graduate student thesis projects.

 Administrative faculty are employees who are exempt from the Colorado State Personnel System and perform specialized professional duties that are designated by function or title, not academic rank.
 Administrative faculty are employees of the school and are governed by Colorado School of Mines policies and procedures.
 State residency is not a requirement for application.
 Employees in this employment classification are ineligible for tenure.

 Classified employees are part of the Colorado State Personnel System, established under the Colorado constitution and governed by State Personnel Board Rules and Procedures.
 To apply for positions within the personnel system, you must be a current resident of the state.

 Mines also offers temporary employment which may last a few weeks to a maximum of 9-12 months.
 Positions may be part-time or full-time and include limited benefits.
 Current state residency is not a requirement for application.

 Many undergraduate students choose to work during their course of study to help with the costs of learning and living while at Mines.
 Mines departments list on-campus jobs on DiggerNet.
 Not all jobs require a Colorado or Federal work-study award.
 Locate more information about undergraduate student employment on the Financial Aid site.
 Graduate students can find information about employment opportunities on the Graduate Student Employment site.

 Sodexo is located on Mines Campus and serves the Mines community.
 Their on-site services encompass food, facilities management, and workplace and technical management services.